What is a Health Savings Account (HSA)?

 Other important information regarding Health Flexible Spending Accounts (FSAs):

-- Employees who elect coverage under the (non QHDHP) plan will be eligible to elect to participate in the FSA plan in 2020 and utilize any Health FSA 2019 carryover amounts in 2020.
+- Employees who elect coverage under the (non QHDHP ) plan will be eligible to elect to participate in the FSA plan in 2024 and utilize any Health FSA 2023 carryover amounts in 2024.
+For the year of 2023, a total of $610 can carryover from 2023 to 2024.

 Expenses that are eligible for reimbursement under FSAs and HSAs: